jkermes/php-docker-compose/README.md

 # Dead simple php stack with Docker compose
+Used components:
+- PHP 7
+- Composer
+- MySQL
+- PhpMyAdmin

-## Installation
+## Configuration
 Create environment file from template
 ```bash
 cp env.template .env
 ```

-The following variables can be adjusted
+The following variables can be adjusted directly in the `.env` file

 | Name                | Default value |
 | ------------------- | ------------- |